Apostille Convention: Potential accessions

-The governments of Iran, Lebanon, Malaysia, Thailand and Vietnam have expressed interest in acceding to the Apostille Convention.
+The governments of Iran, Lebanon and Malaysia have expressed interest in acceding to the Apostille Convention.

+In May 2025, the government of Indonesia recommended that Malaysia and Egypt accede to the convention.

+In June 2026, the parliament of The Gambia approved a motion to consider acceding to the convention.

 Procedure

 Eligible documents

 The convention mentions four types of documents eligible for apostilles: